TGI Weekend! Craft beer, art, live music, theater, food and films will make this another weekend to remember in San Diego. Get up. Get out. Play.

 7 p.m. to 10 p.m., Flagship Cruises & Events

 Enjoy a cruise around the San Diego Bay featuring sights, bites, and craft brews.
-Every month, Hops on the Harbor highlights a local brewery and, this October, it’s the best from Eppig Brewing.
-This month’s Hops on the Harbor menu will feature four 6-ounce tasters of Eppig beers, expertly paired with four courses.
-For example, Grilled Chicken Penne Pasta with artichoke will be paired with the brewery’s Festbier wiesn beer, while Braised Short Ribs with bacon jam are matched with 10:45 to Denver, Eppig Brewing’s IPA.
-The brewery’s Rival (a German Amber) and Civility (a San Diego Summer Ale) are also on the menu.
-The dinner cruise boards at 7 p.m. from 990 North Harbor Dr. and sails past the San Diego skyline, USS Midway, Star of India and other Maritime Museum ships and the Coronado Bay Bridge.
+Every month, Hops on the Harbor highlights a local brewery, and, this November, it’s the best from craft beer pioneer, Stone Brewing.
+This month’s Hops on the Harbor menu will feature four 6-ounce tasters of Stone beers, expertly paired with four courses.
+For example, Pan-Seared Citrus Sea Bass with cilantro rice is paired with Stone’s Buenaveza Salt and Lime Lager, while a Smoked Pork Chop with pineapple buerre blanc is matched with the Neverending Haze IPA.
+The dinner cruise boards at 7 p.m. from 990 North Harbor Dr. and sails past the San Diego skyline, USS Midway, Star of India, and other Maritime Museum ships and the Coronado Bay Bridge.
 Tickets cost $79.50 for adults and $47.70 for children ages 4 to 12; kids 3 and under are free.
 Reservations are recommended.

 Legendary Tour: Hotel Del Coronado